Trustpilot

 Antigua's beaches are public and with 365 of them there are plenty to choose from.
 Those on the eastern side are framed by the Atlantic ocean while those to the west, the Caribbean sea.
 My post about the best beaches in Antigua highlights some of the beaches that are best for snorkelling, water sports, watching a sunrise or sunset.
 To keep the costs to a minimum, pack a picnic and head to the beach that best suits your mood.

-2. BBQ Boat ANU *
+BBQ Boat ANU *

 Embark on a unique sailing experience with 360 degree views of the turquoise hued Caribbean Sea.
 Your own private captain awaits, ready to sail around the stunning coastline of Dickenson Bay.
 All you have to do is kick back and relax to the soothing sounds of reggae.
 Packages start from US$25 for a 30 minute sail.
 Click on the link to read more about BBQ Boat ANU packages.

-3. Rum Tasting Session at Quin Farara *
+Rum Tasting Session at Quin Farara *

 Discover a little about Antiguan rum from this family run liquor store in the heart of St Johns.
 The shop still serves refreshing lemonade and coffee as it did 100 years ago when it was opened by Quin Farara.
 Alternatively pre-book a tasting experience.
 Prices start from US$20 per person.
 Allow around 30 minutes for your visit and learn about the history of the store, taste two Antiguan made rums, one white and one gold before making your very own rum punch with the guidance of your host.
 Click on the link to read more about Quin Farara's tasting sessions and to book.

-4. Water Sports
+Water Sports

 Crabbe Hill Beach

 Crabbe Hill Beach is arguably one of the most beautiful beaches on the South West coast of Antigua.
 Crabbe Hill Beach Rentals hire out kayaks, paddle boards and snorkelling equipment for US$20 per hour.
 Spend a morning or afternoon relaxing on the sugar soft, white sand then take to the water for an hour.
+Trev will even organise a game of cricket on the beach.

-5. Kon Tiki Floating Bar
+Kon Tiki Floating Bar

 Kon Tiki Bar

 From popular Dickenson Bay, look out for the unique bar, Kon Tiki, with its thatched roof, quite literally floating in the Caribbean Sea.
 Simply stand at the shoreline beside Siboney Beach Club Hotel with it's iconic red phone box and wave at the bar.
 A free shuttle boat is moored up beside it.
-Its driver picks you up and returns you once you've finished.
+The driver picks you up and returns you once you've finished.
 Alternatively, swim out to it!
 Drinks are reasonably priced, say US$2 for a club soda and US$8 for a pretty good rum punch.
 This is a great way to spend an hour or so in a party-style atmosphere with 360 degree views of the Caribbean Sea.

-6. Snorkel around at Shipwreck - free
+Snorkel around at Shipwreck - free

 Visit Galleon Beach for snorkelling